trinodb/trino/docs/src/main/sphinx/develop/supporting-merge.rst

   ``beginMerge()`` performs any orchestration needed in the connector to start processing the ``MERGE``.
 This orchestration varies from connector to connector.
-In the case of Hive connector operating on ACID tables, for example, ``beginMerge()`` checks that the table is transactional and that all updated columns are writable, and starts a Hive Metastore transaction.
+In the case of Hive connector operating on transactional tables, for example, ``beginMerge()`` checks that the table is transactional and starts a Hive Metastore transaction.

   ``beginMerge()`` returns a ``ConnectorMergeTableHandle`` with any added information the connector needs when the handle is passed back to